*Warning: This article contains spoilers for Shōgun.*

 Marks also told Town & Country that he doesn't know about a season 2, saying: "It's gonna take some some recovery to think about what will be next.
 But honestly, it's hard because you don't have a master storyteller to set the map for you.
 So that would be a tough one."

-If Shōgun season 2 were to get the green light, fans will certainly have to practice a fair bit of patience - as the first season took quite a while to produce.
+Now that Shōgun season 2 has gotten the green light, we're almost certain that fans will have to practice a fair bit of patience - as the first season took quite a while to produce.

 Speaking to Town & Country, co-showrunner Marks admitted that they "spent five years on this and it [felt] like 30 in terms of just that level of detail that you have to put in every single day".